-- _blank means that a new browser window will open up to display the content for that link.
+- _blank means that when a visitor clicks on the link, a new, separate browser window will open up to display the content for that link.

 - _top opens links at the top level of the frame system if you’re using frames.
 If you don’t use frames, or if you don’t know what frames are, then just ignore this option.